Childhood Trauma And Stress

 Also, interacting with those who are unpredictable can give rise to this category of stress.

-Those who work in jobs which involve interacting with others who are emotionally distressed (e.g. doctors or police officers) are also susceptible to this kind of stress.
+Those who work in jobs that involve interacting with others who are emotionally distressed (e.g. doctors or police officers) are also susceptible to this kind of stress.

 Important: If we have suffered childhood trauma that has led us to develop conditions such as BPD, it is imperative that we reduce the stress we experience to manageable levels in as many areas of our lives as possible if we are to give our brains a chance of recovery.